whitecloakph/changelog-sh/README.md

 Changelog.sh is a tool to keep a changelog without conflicts.
 It supports rendering your changelog into a standard [keepachangelog](https://keepachangelog.com) format.

+## Motivation

+Maintaining a CHANGELOG.md is annoying because it's prone to merge conflict.
+Multiple developer adding line to a single file will confuse git as to which change should go first.

+## Solution

+The solution is to create a file for each changelog entry that can be commited to git.
+This strategy avoid merge conflicts when multiple developers add a changelog entry.

+## How it works

 Having a `changelog` directory looking like this:

 ```